Research and Teaching

 he did an excellent job in testing the concept.
 Marty went on to

-do Teach for America and entered a graduate program in Physics at the University of Kentucky.
+do Teach for America and current runs the Adventure Unschool in Kentucky.